Saudi Crown Prince Nayef left security legacy

 Saudi Arabia had only a year earlier come into being as a state.
 Nayef's father King Abdulaziz Ibn Saud, over the course of the preceding 30 years of warfare and diplomacy, had united the Bedouin tribes behind his vision of a pure Islamic state.
 He conquered much of the Arabian peninsula, securing his family's control over Islam's holiest sites at Mecca and Medina.

-Growing up in the royal court of the 1930s and 1940s, Nayef is of the last generation of Saudi leaders who knew the austere desert kingdom before the first flush of oil wealth changed it beyond all recognition and let royal relatives live spendthrift lives abroad in the luxury stores and fleshpots of the West.
+Growing up in the royal court of the 1930s and 1940s, Nayef is of the last generation of Saudi leaders who knew the austere desert kingdom, partly built on their historic alliance with fundamentalist Wahhabi clerics, before the first flush of oil wealth changed it beyond all recognition.

-Nayef's own son, Prince Mohammed bin Nayef, a well regarded deputy interior minister in the current administration, headed Saudi efforts to root al Qaeda from the kingdom.
+Nayef's own son Prince Mohammed bin Nayef, a well regarded deputy interior minister in the current admin, headed Saudi efforts to root al Qaeda from the kingdom.

-Named governor of Riyadh aged only 20, Nayef impressed his father and went on to become interior minister in 1975 where he was soon known as an ally of the Wahhabi clerics who had run the palace school of his childhood.
+Named governor of Riyadh aged only 20, Nayef impressed his father and went on to become interior minister in 1975 where he was soon known as an ally of the Wahhabi clerics who supported Saudi rule and had run the palace school of his childhood.

 It was this ministerial role that came to define Nayef by giving him responsibility for protecting the kingdom from internal threats - most frequently from Islamist militants.